 A Note About Weight Capacity

-Always remember that your boat’s size is always directly proportional to its weight capacity.
+Remember that your boat’s size is directly proportional to its weight capacity.
 A 20-footer is expected to handle at most 1,800 pounds, while a 16-foot one has close to half of that at only 990 pounds.
 Don’t lose sight of your requirements when considering the weight.
 Because what’s the use of upsizing if the finished boat won’t fit in your trailer?

 Were you satisfied with the instructions on how to build a jon boat we shared here?
 I always go back to this basic guide whenever I need to build a jon boat from scratch.
 It beats most plans out there for how uncomplicated and quickly it can be done.
 Do you agree with me?
 Please share your thoughts below!